element-hq/ems-docs/ee-installer/src/dimension.md

   - `bot_data_size`: The size of the space allocated to bot data.
   - `bot_data_path`: The path on the hosting machine to the space allocated to bot data
+  - `verify_tls` : Optional.
+If doing a POC with self-signed certs, set this to 0.
+The default is 1.
 - Restart the install script

 ## On element